The 20 Best Potassium-Aggravated Myotonia Doctors in The United States

 English, Urdu

-Faisal Fecto is a Psychiatrist and a Neurologist in Park Ridge, Illinois.
+Faisal Fecto is a Psychiatrist and a Neurologist practicing medicine in Park Ridge, Illinois.
 Dr. Fecto is rated as an Experienced provider by MediFind in the treatment of Potassium-Aggravated Myotonia.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Lambert-Eaton Syndrome, and Potassium-Aggravated Myotonia.
+He is also highly rated in 2 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, Continuous Muscle Fiber Activity Hereditary, and Isaacs' Syndrome.
+Dr. Fecto is board certified in American Board Of Psychiatry & Neurology.

 Advanced in Potassium-Aggravated Myotonia